 ALEKS PPL test scores expire after four months.
 Thus, if you do not enroll in and complete the recommended course in the semester immediately following your ALEKS PPL test, you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.

-NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE2017 International Baccalaureate Program CREDIT:
+NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE CREDIT:

 You will have more options than students who did not take AP or IB.
-You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you may choose to enroll in the course anyway, in which case the test-based credit will not count towards graduation requirements.
+You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you enroll in the course that you would have earned credit for.
+(Duplicate credit is not permitted.)
 Please discuss your course enrollment options with your academic advisor, who will guide you through your particular program's requirements.
-Duplicate credit is not permitted.